hilarytn/airbnb-clone-project/README.md

 - One **User** can have many **Bookings** and **Reviews** (as a guest).
 - One **Property** can have many **Bookings** and **Reviews**.
 - One **Booking** has one **Payment**.

+## ✨ Feature Breakdown

+The Airbnb Clone Project consists of several core features that replicate the functionality of a real-world booking platform.
+Each feature contributes to delivering a seamless experience for both guests and hosts.

+### 👤 User Management
+This feature handles user registration, login, authentication, and profile management.
+It allows users to sign up as either a host or a guest, with secure access to their personalized dashboard and activity history.

+### 🏡 Property Management
+Hosts can create, update, and delete property listings.
+Each listing includes details such as location, description, price, and images, enabling hosts to showcase their offerings and attract bookings.

+### 📅 Booking System
+Guests can search for available properties based on date, location, and price, then make bookings.
+This system manages availability checks, prevents double bookings, and tracks reservation history for both hosts and guests.

+### 💳 Payment Integration
+Secure payment functionality is integrated to handle booking transactions.
+Guests can pay using different methods, and hosts receive payouts, ensuring a smooth financial workflow.

+### ✍️ Review & Rating System
+After a booking is completed, guests can rate and review the property.
+Reviews help maintain quality and trust on the platform and allow future guests to make informed decisions.

+### 🔐 Authentication & Authorization
+Robust authentication using JWT and role-based access control ensures secure login and restricts access based on user roles (e.g., only hosts can manage listings).

+### 🌐 Search & Filtering
+Users can search for listings by city, date, price range, and amenities.
+This enhances discoverability and improves the user experience for guests looking for specific accommodations.